chitinlink/chitinlink.github.io/_posts/2020-07-20-sea-of-thieves-terms.md

 ## Notes

 This is intended for gameplay and is not entirely accurate to real life nautical terms.
 For instance, the hind mast is actually called a *mizzenmast*.

+We use *port* and *starboard* instead of *left* and *right* with regards to the ship because it's faster.
+"Left of us" is the same as "portside" because you're saying *us* to refer to the ship.
+You're better served using two dedicated terms for those directions.
+That way, when someone says "to the left", you can look to your left knowing that if they meant the ship's left they'd have said "portside".
+In some situations, you might still use "left" and "right", for instance if you say "turning left" this is fine.
+What else would you turn besides the ship?

+See also Wikipedia's [Glossary of nautical terms](https://en.wikipedia.org/wiki/Glossary_of_nautical_terms) and the [Galleon](https://seaofthieves.gamepedia.com/Galleon) page on the SoT wiki.